ErikThiart/cryptocurrency-icons/README.md

 ![Cryptocoins Preview](meta/cryptocurrency-icons-pack.png)

 ## Cryptocurrency API
-I also maintain the [Coindata](https://coindata.co.za) website and decided to make it's API available to the public.
+I also maintain the [Coindata](https://cryptocurrencyliveprices.com/) website and decided to make it's API available to the public.
+### ToDo
 You can pull the current pricing of all coins in existence by hitting this endpoint: ```https://coindata.co.za/api.php```

 ## List of all the coin icons
 * 0x.png